 9. Make Chocolate Infused Sugar – Shave 3 tablespoons of chocolate into one cup of granulated sugar to make your own chocolate infused sugar.
 This is perfect for leftover candy bars!
 This sugar will be delicious in coffee or hot chocolate.
 Yum!

-10. Use for Science Experiments – Science 2.0 has a list of 10 science experiments that use leftover halloween candy.
+10. Use for Science Experiments – Lemon Lime Adventures has 10 educational science experiments that use leftover halloween candy.
 Our favorites is the Marshmallow Monster experiment!
 Check it out to choose yours.

 11. Candy Wrapper Crafts – Have a lot of empty candy wrappers?
 Don’t be ashamed, I do too!
 Put them to good use with some candy wrapper crafts.
 Saved By Love Creations has a huge list of 50 candy wrapper crafts to choose from.
 From bookmarks to purses there’s sure to be something for everyone.